influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/probe.md

 withOptional(optional)
 ```

-Specify whether the ConfigMap or its key must be defined
+"Specify whether the ConfigMap or its key must be defined"

 ## obj spec.tlsConfig.ca.secret

-Secret containing data to use for the targets.
+"Secret containing data to use for the targets."

 ### fn spec.tlsConfig.ca.secret.withKey